sjwiesman/flink-parquet-writer/README.md

 ```

 You can then navigate localhost:9000 to see the output data.
-The access key is `demo-key` and the access secret is `demo secret`.
+The access key is `demo-key` and the access secret is `demo-secret`.